Angela Rosenberg, President & R/V ANGARI Captain

 Sarah Taylor, Fall 2017 Intern

 Sarah has had a passion for science from a young age, growing up on the shores of the Gulf Coast.
 This continued long enough for her to want to study marine biology in college.
 While earning her B.S. degree from Millersville University of Pennsylvania, volunteering her time at a local museum led her to discover another passion: helping others, especially kids, become as fascinated by science as she was.
-This led her to accept a position in Connecticut last year doing just that as an informal after-school and summer camp educator teaching kids about water sports and marine science.
-It has also led her to ANGARI Foundation where she aids in science education and outreach as she looks forward to inspiring a love for science in others.
+In 2016 this led her to accept a position in Connecticut doing just that as an informal after-school and summer camp educator teaching kids about water sports and marine science.
+It has also led her to ANGARI Foundation in the fall of 2017 where she aided in science education and outreach in hopes of inspiring a love for science in others.
 When not helping others learn about the ocean, she enjoys being out on the water doing water sports like sailing and kayaking, board games, bird watching, and snuggling up with her cat for a good movie.

 Savannah Benes, Fall 2017 Intern

 Savannah graduated from the University of Southern California in 2017 with a degree in Environmental Studies and a passion for being in the water!
-Originally from San Diego, Savannah loves spontaneous adventure, and has enjoyed traveling through East Africa, the Southwest Pacific, and across the Southern U.S. She finally settled down in Florida this fall to be ANGARI’s social media and marketing intern, allowing her to combine her passions for marine life and photography.
+Originally from San Diego, Savannah loves spontaneous adventure, and has enjoyed traveling through East Africa, the Southwest Pacific, and across the Southern U.S. She came to Florida in 2017 to work as ANGARI’s social media and marketing intern, allowing her to combine her passions for marine life and photography.
 In her free time Savannah enjoys making documentaries, paranormal investigation, bartending, and working towards her Divemaster certification.

 Erik Phillips, Summer 2017 Intern